 Required Laboratory Course: You must be enrolled in the laboratory portion PHYS 104L of this course.
-Although PHYS 104L operates as a separate course, it counts as 25% of the final grade for PHYS 104.
-Please refer to the lab course syllabus for important information about the lab specifics.
-Note that if any lab experiment is not completed by the end of the semester, your grade will be reduced by one whole letter grade.
+Although PHYS 104L operates as a separate course, it counts as 25% of the course grade for PHYS 104.
+Please refer to the lab course syllabus for important information about the lab specifics and final grade.
+Note that if any lab experiment is not completed by the end of the semester, your course grade will be reduced by one whole letter grade.
 Lab does not meet during the first week of classes.

-Lecture Periods: The lecture will cover topics outlined in the course schedule and will involve solving sample problems in groups, so team work and student involvement are expected.
-Any question is welcome in class at any point!
+Lecture Periods: The lecture will cover topics outlined in the course schedule and will involve solving sample problems in groups, so teamwork and student involvement are expected.
+Any question is welcomed in class at any point!
 You are strongly advised to read the corresponding sections before coming to class to benefit the most from the lecture that day.

 Attendance: Attendance will be formally taken in the beginning of class and will count towards your final grade.
-The maximum number of absences, whether excused or not, is four for the whole semester.
+The maximum number of absences, whether excused or not, is three for the whole semester.
 You are fully responsible for the material that was covered and for any announcements made in class, such as changes to the schedule and/or syllabus and assigned homework sets.

 Homework: Problem sets will be regularly assigned, mainly from the textbook.
 These are due at the beginning of class on the due date.
-To avoid excessive confusion for students with older editions of the textbook, I will post scans of the exercises on Inquire.

 Some of the exercises in each set will be graded on correctness to provide you with detailed feedback on your work, and the others will be graded on completion.
 Detailed solutions will be posted on Inquire for your use.
 No late submissions will be allowed unless an extension is discussed and granted beforehand.